 Why You Should Trust Us on This Review?

 When reviewing products, there are a couple of things to go by.
 Customer feedback and personal testing are the most important factors, and these two are our most important guidelines for reviewing products.
 Moreover, we have considerable experience in solar lighting (both indoor and outdoor), and we know what features and factors influence the quality of these solar lights.

 Solar lights make use of different types of rechargeable batteries, so the first thing we did was to make a selection of different types of batteries from different brands.
 We largely relied on customer feedback in our assessment of these batteries as it testing the batteries out proved ambiguous.

 Nonetheless, the AA batteries were tested with small battery-powered flashlights and fans to get an idea of how fast they drain.
 Taking into consideration our experience with some of these rechargeable batteries we have used with solar lights,

 There are different types of batteries that can be used with solar lights.
 What differentiates these batteries from one another is their chemical composition.
 So, when changing your batteries, endeavor to replace them with the same battery type.

 Nickel-cadmium batteries are like the most portable solar batteries you can get.
 Portability is not the most important factor when it comes to solar light batteries.
 If you ever need portable batteries for your solar lights, you should consider this type of battery.
 When it comes to better capacity, nickel-cadmium batteries are not the best.
 Also, they have some problems regarding charge memory.

 Nickel-Metal Hydride Battery

-Lithium phosphate batteries are closely related to lithium ion batteries.
+Lithium phosphate batteries are closely related to lithium-ion batteries.
 However, lithium phosphate batteries are highly improved.
 Also, they are not so common, so it can be hard to get them if you ever decide to.
-An interesting thing about this type of rechargeable batteries is the uniform voltage output.
+An interesting thing about this type of rechargeable battery is the uniform voltage output.

 5 Factors To Consider When Choosing Batteries for Solar Lights